-- Contact your local emergency management agency or civil defense office, and local American Red Cross chapter-take notes. - 2.
-Create a Disaster Plan: - Discuss with your family why you need to prepare for a disaster.
-Plan to share responsibilities and work together. - Discuss the types of disasters that might happen and explain what to do in each situation - 3.
-Complete This Checklist: - Teach children how and when to call 9-1-1 or your local emergency medical services number for emergency help. - Put all important family documents in a waterproof container.
-Keep necessary tools near gas and water shut-off valves. - Teach each family member how to use the fire extinguisher (ABC type) and show them where it is kept. - Take a Red Cross First Aid and CPR class to prepare.
+- · Discuss with your family why you need to prepare for a disaster.
+Plan to share responsibilities and work together. - · Discuss the types of disasters that might happen and explain what to do in each situation. - 3.
+Complete This Checklist - Teach children how and when to call 9-1-1 or your local emergency medical services number for emergency help. - Put all important family documents in a waterproof container. - Keep necessary tools near gas and water shut-off valves. - Teach each family member how to use the fire extinguisher (ABC type), and show them where it's kept. - Take a Red Cross First Aid and CPR class to prepare.